AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Methodology

 \subsection{Aliasing-aware Patch Embedding (AaPE)}

 Figure \ref{fig:sblu} illustrates the architecture of AaPE.
-We extract high-frequency subband features using SBLU and fuse them with the standard patch tokens to compensate for aliasing artifacts.
+We extract high-frequency subband features using SBLU and fuse them with the standard patch tokens to provide additional cues about modulation components that are vulnerable under strided patchification.
 To increase expressivity while preserving the structure of patch tokens, we make the learnable decay and frequency parameters in SBLU $\mathbf{\Lambda}$ input-dependent.
 This yields a non-stationary kernel that adapts to local amplitude and frequency modulations and other input variations, improving modeling flexibility.
 Concretely, our pipeline comprises three components: (1) Lambda Encoder, which adaptively estimates decay and frequency from patch tokens; (2) Adaptive SBLU, which performs frequency analysis conditioned on the estimated parameters; and (3) Patch Fusion, fusing the resulting frequency features with the original patch tokens.